lit26/COVID19_Dashboard/README.md

 ## Data Update

-Python version collects data directly from Johns Hopkins CSSE (https://github.com/CSSEGISandData/COVID-19) and will preprocess the data for this app.
+Python version collects data directly from Johns Hopkins CSSE (https://github.com/CSSEGISandData/COVID-19) and preprocess the data for this app.

 React version use the data from https://github.com/lit26/COVID19_Data.
-Which is a repo which auto fetching data from Johns Hopkins CSSE and process with scripts.
+Which is a repo which auto fetching data from Johns Hopkins CSSE and HealthData.gov and  process with scripts.
 The data will update daily at 0:00 Pacific Time.

 ## Screenshots